 Add plants and grass

 Planting grass and other vegetation in your yard adds roots into the soil.
-Roots help stabilize the ground and prevent erosion.
+Roots help sustain the ground and prevent erosion.
 They can also absorb moisture, keeping water away from your foundation.

 Apply mulch in your yard